BND Hamburger Icon

 Prices fluctuate based on locality, of course.
 For example, Miami tends to be more expensive than other major metropolitan areas in the state, such as Jacksonville or Tampa Bay.
 For businesses with physical locations, real estate costs vary widely, so it’s important to research local markets.

-Florida’s minimum wage is $10 as of September 2021, but it will go up by $1 each year until it reaches $15 in September 2026.
-Florida labor laws do not say anything about overtime payment requirements, but federal overtime laws apply.
+Florida’s hourly minimum wage is $12 as of September 2023, but it will increase by $1 each year until it reaches $15 in September 2026.
+Florida labor laws do not mention overtime payment requirements, but federal overtime laws apply.

-There are no Florida laws requiring employers to provide employees with severance pay if someone is let go.
+No Florida laws require employers to provide employees with severance pay if someone is let go.
 There are also no state laws requiring employers to provide employees with vacation benefits or sick leave, either paid or unpaid.

 Did You Know?Did you know